microsponsors/registry-contract/README.md

 # Microsponsors Proof-of-Content Registry Contract

+This is the on-chain Registry that maps a account's Ethereum `address` to:
+- an `isWhitelisted` boolean
-This is the on-chain Registry that maps a account's Ethereum `address` to an `isWhitelisted` boolean, the timestamp of the block the account was registered in, and any `contentId` the account wishes to associate with their address, as defined in our utils.js library [here](https://github.com/microsponsors/utils.js#contentid).
-All `contentId`s are verified in order to prevent fraud/ impersonation/ spamming.
+- the timestamp of the block the account was registered in
+- and any `contentId` the account wishes to associate with their address, as defined in our utils.js library [here](https://github.com/microsponsors/utils.js#contentid).
+All `contentId`s are verified in order to help prevent fraud/ impersonation/ spamming.

-The Registry also records which address acted as the `referrer` for each registered address so we can reward them.
+- (optionally) records which address acted as the `referrer` for each registered address so we can reward them later

 For doc purposes, things marked `Admin` refer to the `owner` of this smart contract.